grexi/documentation/Platform Documentation.md

  * **Luigi** based on [Ubuntu 10.04 LTS Lucid Lynx]
  * **Pinky** based on [Ubuntu 12.04 LTS Precise Pangolin]

 You can change the stack per deployment.
 This is handy for testing new stacks before migrating the production deployment.
-Details are available via the `cctrlapp`
+Details are available via the `cctrlapp` command line interface.
 ~~~
 $ cctrlapp APP_NAME/DEP_NAME details
  name: APP_NAME/DEP_NAME